 University of Minnesota (UMN)

-The University of Minnesota offers over 25 fully online master’s degrees through its statewide campuses.
-Students experience the same rigorous curriculum as their on-campus counterparts, with the added flexibility to learn at their own pace, making it simple to earn an accredited degree from a respected school.
+The University of Minnesota offers 25+ fully online master’s degrees across its statewide campuses.
+These programs mirror the rigor of on-campus options while giving students the flexibility to learn on their own schedules.

 Highlighted Program: Master of Education (MEd) in Family Education